ARCHIBONG1/TFT-Depth-Series-Forecasting/README.md

 # TFT-Depth-Series-Forecasting
+Hi, <br>
-Hi, this repo would hosts all codes for a novel approach to solving challenges associated with bad geophysical well log datasets.
-Codes would be made publicly available upon the successful publication of the research.
+This repo would host all codes for a novel approach to solving challenges associated with bad geophysical well-log datasets.
+Codes would be made publicly available upon the successful publication of the research. <br>
+Looking forward to sharing this amazing work.